Course Outline

 - Deploying Go Event-Driven Applications on Kubernetes for Government

-- Containerizing Go applications for production use in government systems
+- Containerizing Go applications for production use in government environments

-- Deploying Kafka (or other brokers) on Kubernetes clusters for government environments
+- Deploying Kafka (or other brokers) on Kubernetes clusters for government systems

 - Introduction to KEDA (Kubernetes Event-Driven Autoscaling) for scaling event consumers in government applications